|Program Sponsor:||CSU International Programs|

 April 1: Late Applicant Deadline

-The CSU IP Italy program begins with a required 5 credit Preparatory Language Program (PLP), offering students Italian language instruction at the beginning, intermediate or advanced levels.
+Begins with a required 5 credit Preparatory Language Program (PLP), offering students Italian language instruction at the beginning, intermediate or advanced levels.
 Participants are introduced to the culture of Florence and to contemporary Italian society through lectures during the PLP.
 In addition to the Italian language coursework during the PLP, students are required to take 6 credits of Italian language study during the fall term, and 3 credits of Italian language during the spring.
 Students also pursue coursework in their area of concentration and enroll in elective courses during the fall and spring semesters.
-For more information about the academic program, students may refer to the 2016-17 Italy Course List .
+For more information about the academic program, students may refer to the CSU IP Academic Bulletin.
 Note that course offerings are subject to change and may not be offered during the year of intended study.

 Art History – Western Art History or European History